geethagrs/NetworkWalks-CyberSecurity/Lab1-B082-GR/README.md

 ## Step 5.
 Configure the Kali Linux Network

+* Proper IP configuration is required for Kali Linux to communicate with the configured **NAT Network** and access network resources.
-The Kali Linux network configuration was checked and configured with a consistent IPv4 address.
+* The Kali Linux network configuration was checked and configured with a consistent IPv4 address.

-Example configuration:
+IP configuration:

 ```text
 IP Address: 10.0.0.2